TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/visualization-chemistry.md

 #### Running Avogadro

-Avogadro is executed by command `avogadro` and reads various input and output formats.
+Avogadro is executed by the command `avogadro` and reads various input and output formats.

 ```sh
 avogadro job.log